Lazarus of Bethany: Conflation with the beggar Lazarus

-The name "Lazarus" also appears in the Gospel of Luke in the parable of Lazarus and Dives, which is attributed to Jesus.
+The name "Lazarus" also appears in the Gospel of Luke in the story of Lazarus and Dives (Luke 16:19-31), which is attributed to Jesus.
 Also called "Dives and Lazarus", or "The Rich Man and the Beggar Lazarus", the narrative tells of the relationship (in life and in death) between an unnamed rich man and a poor beggar named Lazarus.
 In Hell, the dead rich man calls to Abraham in Heaven to send Lazarus from his side to warn the rich man's family from sharing his fate.
 Abraham replies, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead."

-Historically within Christianity, the begging Lazarus of the parable (feast day 21 June) and Lazarus of Bethany (feast day 17 December) have sometimes been conflated, with some churches celebrating a blessing of dogs, associated with the beggar, on 17 December, the date associated with Lazarus of Bethany.
+Historically within Christianity, the begging Lazarus of the parable (feast day 21 June) and Lazarus of Bethany have sometimes been conflated, with both being depicted in iconography with sores and crutches.

 Romanesque iconography carved on portals in Burgundy and Provence might be indicative of such a conflation.
 For example, at the west portal of the Church of St. Trophime at Arles, the beggar Lazarus is enthroned as Saint Lazarus.
 Similar examples are found at the church at Avallon, the central portal at Vézelay, and the portals of the cathedral of Autun.

 Order of Saint Lazarus

-The Military and Hospitaller Order of St. Lazarus of Jerusalem (OSLJ) is a religious/military order of chivalry which originated in a leper hospital founded by Knights Hospitaller in the twelfth century by Crusaders of the Latin Kingdom of Jerusalem.
+The Order of Saint Lazarus of Jerusalem is an order of chivalry that originated in a leper hospital founded by Knights Hospitaller in the 12th century by Crusaders of the Latin Kingdom of Jerusalem.
 Sufferers of leprosy regarded the beggar Lazarus (of Luke 16:19-31) as their patron saint and usually dedicated their hospices to him.

 In Islam

 Lazarus also appeared in medieval Islamic tradition, in which he was honored as a pious companion of Jesus.
-Although the Quran mentions no figure named Lazarus, among the miracles with which it credits Jesus includes the raising of people from the dead (III, 43/49).
+Although the Quran mentions no figure named Lazarus, among the miracles with which it credits Jesus includes the raising of people from the dead (QS.
+Al-Imran [3]:49).
 Muslim lore frequently detailed these miraculous narratives of Jesus, but mentioned Lazarus only occasionally.
 Al-Ṭabarī, for example, in his Taʾrīk̲h̲ talks of these miracles in general.
 Al-T̲h̲aʿlabī, however, related, closely following the Gospel of John: "Lazarus [Al-ʿĀzir] died, his sister sent to inform Jesus, Jesus came three (in the Gospel, four) days after his death, went with his sister to the tomb in the rock and caused Lazarus to arise; children were born to him".
-Similarly, in Ibn al-At̲h̲īr, the resurrected man is called "ʿĀzir", which is another Arabic rendering of "Lazarus."
+Similarly, in Ibn al-At̲h̲īr, the resurrected man is called "ʿĀzir", which is another Arabic rendering of "Lazarus".